 - Qamar Schuyler is a marine ecologist with more than a decade of experience in marine debris-related research.
 She has studied the factors and processes governing the distribution of debris in the terrestrial environment, how debris moves from land to sea, the risks to wildlife from interactions with marine debris, and the effectiveness of policy solutions at reducing debris in the environment.
 Her focus for the Ending Plastic Waste Mission is leveraging standards and best practices to reduce plastic waste.

-- A senior principal research scientist in O&A, Denise has been leading a portfolio of plastics related work for more than 14 years.
+- A senior principal research scientist in the Environment Business Unit.
+Denise has been leading a portfolio of plastics related work for more than 14 years.
 As the Information for Decision Making lead, she brings a depth of knowledge and experience on data collection, analysis and interpretation for impact.
 For the last decade plus Denise has been working with local, state, and federal government leaders to identify solutions to reduce waste leakage to the environment.
 She has worked closely alongside government and industry bodies around the world including the Australian Packaging Covenant, the Convention on Biological Diversity and the United Nations.

 - Natalie Kikken has over 15 years’ experience working in communications across the government, industry and not for profit sectors.
 She has expertise in the development and delivery of communications campaigns, storytelling and writing, media and issues management, content and digital assets including video and social media, stakeholder engagement, collateral, training and employee engagement.